SEND Information Report for 2023/2024

 - How will the curriculum be matched to my child’s needs?

-- Class Teachers plan lessons according to the specific needs of all groups of children in their class, and will ensure that your child’s needs are met.
+- Class Teachers plan lessons to meet the needs of all children in their class, and will ensure that your child’s needs are met.

-- All lessons offer the challenge and support necessary for each child to learn and where necessary, differentiation occurs through the work set, questions asked and support given.
+- All lessons offer the challenge, adjustments and support necessary for each child to learn to the best of their ability.

-- Specific resources and intervention strategies will be used to support your child individually and in groups.
+- Specific resources and intervention strategies will be used when deemed appropriate to support individual children/groups of children.

 - Planning and teaching will be adapted on a daily basis if needed to meet your child’s learning needs.